Richard P. Harmond: Scholarship

 Many of Harmond’s early articles were extensions of his doctoral research, such as “The Time They Tried to Divide Beverly,” published in the Essex Institute Historical Collections (1968), and “Troubles of Massachusetts Republicans during the 1880s,” in Mid-America (1974).
 However, his interests also began to spread into social history, as evidenced by the subject of his most widely cited article, “Progress and Flight: An Interpretation of the American Cycle Craze of the 1890s,” published in the Journal of Social History, as well as “Playing and Watching in the Gilded Age: The Beginnings of the Modern Era of Sports in America,” a chapter he contributed to Cities in Transition: From the Ancient World to Urban America, edited by his St. John’s colleague Frank J. Coppa and former colleague Philip C. Dolce (1974).
-He spent many years examining the Roosevelt papers in Oyster Bay and wrote several biographical profiles of Robert Barnwell Roosevelt, who was an uncle of President Theodore Roosevelt, as well as other members of the Roosevelt family and Long Island historical topics, and also expanded his scholarship into environmentalism.
-Working in the Roosevelt family papers led him to discover several letters from famous people that had never been published, including a letter to Robert Roosevelt from Bret Harte.
+He spent many years examining the Roosevelt papers in Oyster Bay and wrote several biographical profiles of Robert Barnwell Roosevelt, an uncle of President Theodore Roosevelt, as well as other members of the Roosevelt family and Long Island historical topics.
+He also expanded his scholarship into environmentalism.
+Working with the Roosevelt family papers led him to discover several letters from famous people that had never been published, including a letter to Robert Roosevelt from Bret Harte.

 Harmond co-authored 2 books with his St. John’s history department colleague Thomas J. Curran: A History of Memorial Day: Unity, Discord and the Pursuit of Happiness (Peter Lang, 2002), and Environmentalism and the Government (Krieger Publishing, 2005).
 He also co-edited 4 books: Long Island as America: A Documentary History to 1896, with James E. Bunce (Kennikat Press, 1977); Technology in the Twentieth Century, with Frank J. Coppa (Kendall/Hunt, 1983); Biographical Dictionary of American and Canadian Naturalists and Environmentalists, with Keir B. Sterling, George A. Cevasco, and Lorne F. Hammond (Greenwood Press, 1997); and Modern American Environmentalists: A Biographical Encyclopedia, with George A. Cevasco (The Johns Hopkins University Press, 2009).
 In 1984, he authored a pamphlet, Suffolk County at the Time of its Bicentennial - 1883, for the Suffolk County Tercentenary Commission.